 Synthetic oil is different from conventional oil.
-Synthetic oils work well while in both low and high temperatures.
-When temperatures begin to drop and conventional oil might not flow as easily through engine’s lubrication system, synthetic continue to keep its viscosity.
+Synthetic oils work well in both low and high temperatures.
+When temperatures drop and conventional oil might not flow as easily through the engine’s lubrication system, synthetic continues to keep its viscosity.
 This article will discuss why synthetic oil works well in the winter.

 All engine oil is made up of base oils and additives.
-Synthetic oil is a different mixture of synthetic fluids and selected additives combined in order to modify the viscosity grade.
+Synthetic oil is a mixture of synthetic fluids and selected additives combined to modify the viscosity grade.
 This allows synthetic oil to operate efficiently in high and low temperatures.
-For winter weather we will concentrate on what happens in low temperatures.

 In low temperatures, synthetic engine oil can flow better through the engine lubrication system, thus allowing the car owner to crank the car in the lowest temperatures.
 For anyone who lives in a cold climate, they know getting a car started in cold temperatures can be half the battle.
 The quicker the oil pumps through the engine the faster the car can be started and the heater can be turned on.